Enfleurage: Process

+Downstream and related extraction processes

-In both instances, once the fat is saturated with fragrance, it is then called the "enfleurage pomade".
-The enfleurage pomade was either sold as it was, or it could be further washed or soaked in ethyl alcohol to draw the fragrant molecules into the alcohol.
-The alcohol was then separated from the fat and allowed to evaporate, leaving behind the absolute of the botanical matter.
+In hot and cold enfleurage, the fat containing the fragrance is called enfleurage pomade.
+The pomade was either sold as it was, or it could be further washed or soaked in ethyl alcohol to draw the fragrant molecules into the alcohol.
+The alcohol was then separated from the fat and waxes, and allowed to evaporate, leaving behind the absolute of the botanical matter.
 The spent fat is usually used to make soaps since it is still relatively fragrant.

-Other fragrance extraction methods
+Instead of hot/cold enfleurage, the plant material can also be extracted with nonpolar hydrocarbons such as toluene or hexane to give a "concrete."
+Concretes, which per se are rarely useful, contain fats, waxes, and essential oils.
+Extraction of these concretes with ethanol again gives an absolute, free of waxes and fats.
+Absolutes can be also obtained by direct extraction of the plant material with ethanol.

+When plant exudates, such a rosin are extracted with organic solvents, one obtained "resinoids".
+They are used as fixatives.
+With regards to the area of essential oils, these techniques all consist of extraction, whereas a traditional route to obtain essential oils is by steam distillation.

+Historic context

-The enfleurage fragrance extraction method is one of the oldest.
-It is also highly inefficient and costly but was the sole method of extracting the fragrant compounds in delicate flowers such as jasmine and tuberose, which would be destroyed or denatured by the high temperatures required by methods of fragrance extraction such as steam distillation.
+The enfleurage method is one of the oldest.
+It is also highly inefficient and costly but was the sole method of extracting the fragrant compounds in delicate flowers such as jasmine and tuberose, which would be destroyed or denatured by the high temperatures required by other methods of fragrance extraction such as steam distillation.
 The method is now superseded by more efficient techniques such as solvent extraction or supercritical fluid extraction using supercritical carbon dioxide (CO_{2}) or similar compressed gases.